Vikramvi87/ImportAppIssues-ASOC-ASE/README.md

-Script to get Issues from a application in AppScan on Cloud and import in AppScan Enterprise
+This script was created to get SAST issues from a specific Application in AppScan on Cloud and import in an Application in AppScan Enterprise.

+Requirements:
+- Account in ASOC and ASE
+- KeyPair in both solutions

 ```bash
 #!/bin/bash